On this page:

 Acute care hospitals, long-term acute care hospitals (LTACHs), long-term care facilities (LTCFs), ambulatory surgical centers (ASCs) , freestanding birth centers, outpatient renal dialysis centers, or other defined healthcare facilities (ORS 442.015) are required to report to the local health authority under OAR 333-018-0000, specifically, OAR 333-018-0015; ORS 433.004:

 - any known or suspected common-source outbreaks, including outbreaks associated with health care, regardless of whether the disease, infection, microorganism, or condition is specified in the reportable disease rule; or

 - any uncommon illness of potential public health significance.

 Local health authorities are empowered to investigate such outbreaks under OAR 333-019-0000, ORS 433.006.

 Carbapenem-resistant Enterobacteriaceae is a reportable disease (OAR 333-018-0015; ORS 433.004).

-Infection: Isolation of a MDRO from a patient specimen with symptoms of infection.
+Infection: Isolation of an organism, including a MDRO, from a patient specimen with symptoms of infection.

-Colonization: Isolation of a MDRO from a patient specimen without symptoms of infection.
+Colonization: Isolation of an organism, including a MDRO, from a patient specimen without symptoms of infection.